RogerDurdn/user-app-service/README.md

-# users
+# User App (Service)
+- Provides a user API (used for simple authentication)
+- Integration with PostgreSQL
-simple service for users
+- Using as a service for Chat App